xynehq/xyne/observability/docs/observability.md

 - To log in use the default username and password (admin)
 - Once you see the dashboard, Navigate to Connections using the Nav bar to the left.
 - Under Connections you will find a tab for `Data Sources`.
 Navigate to that and look for `Prometheus`.
 - In the `Settings` section of the Prometheus Data Source,  paste the connection URL `http://xyne-prometheus:9090`.
 This is URL for the prometheus instance running in docker.
+Also ensure that the `name` property is set to `prometheusSource`, if it isn't already present.
 - Now scroll down to Save and Test your connection.
 It should show a `Successful` message.
 - Now using the same Nav bar to the left, navigate to `Dashboards`.
 - Once on the dashboard page you will see the `New` button in the top right corner.
 Click on that button and select the `import` option.